remooh/yasc-rv32i-CPU/README.md

 ```bash
 ./run_tests.sh
 ```
 5. Check the test results in `./riscv-formal/cores/rv32i_cpu/checks/`.
-In the case of a failed test [`GTKWave`](http://gtkwave.sourceforge.net/) can be used to display the counter example trace with:
+In the case of a failed test, [`GTKWave`](http://gtkwave.sourceforge.net/) can be used to display the counter example trace with:
 ```bash
 # $FAILED_TEST is the failed test directory name relative to the checks directory
 gtkwave checks/$FAILED_TEST/engine_0/trace.vcd